 Practicing Good Contact Lens Hygiene

-The concept of wearing contacts is a relatively simple one to the average consumer.
-Put them in your eyes and if you can see that’s all you need to worry about.
-This perception and attitude couldn’t be more wrong — especially when it comes to your kids and whether they practice good contact lens hygiene.
-Not practicing good hygiene could have potentially damaging affects not only to their vision, but to the eye itself.
 In essence, contact lenses are medical devices.
 They and the solutions used to maintain the proper hygiene required for wear are regulated by the Food and Drug Administration.
 Federal law requires patients be evaluated at least once a year to maintain ocular health with respect to contact lens wear.
-Unless stipulated otherwise, the Federal Trade Commission has codified into law that contact lens prescriptions are not valid after one year.
+Unless defined by state law, the FDA regulates contact lens prescriptions are not valid after one year.
 This prevents patients, sometimes both parents and children, from over-wearing their lenses, or if an asymptomatic problem develops, having it treated before it becomes a major complication.

 What is Good Contact Lens Hygiene?